adityashrm21/Deep-Learning-Algorithms-Implementation/README.md

 ## Restricted Boltzmann Machine

-1. The script [rbm_impl.py](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Restricted_Boltzmann_Machines/rbm_impl.py) contains a basic implementation of a restricted boltzmann machine in `python`.
+1. The script [rbm_impl.py](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Restricted_Boltzmann_Machines/rbm_impl.py) contains a basic implementation of a restricted boltzmann machine in `python` using only `numpy`.

 ## Linear Regression

 1. The jupyter notebook [linear_regression_scratch.ipynb](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Linear_Regression/linear_regression_scratch.ipynb) contains basic implementation of linear regression in python using `numpy` on a randomly generated dataset.
 The optimization is done using full-batch gradient descent.
+2. The jupyter notebook [linear_regression_tensorflow.ipynb](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Linear_Regression/linear_regression_tensorflow.ipynb) contains an implementation of linear regression in python using `TensorFlow` on a randomly generated dataset.
+The optimization is done using [GradientDescentOptimizer from TensorFlow](https://www.tensorflow.org/api_docs/python/tf/train/GradientDescentOptimizer).

 ## Logistic Regression